-Column We read the studies on the Florence Method, which is currently being researched around the world!
+Column We Read All the Studies on the Florence Method, Which is Currently Gaining Attention All Around the World

 The Florence method is an advanced treatment for spinal canal stenosis that has been introduced mainly in Europe and South America.